TheConstructRIT/Makerspace-Database-Server/docs/configuration.md

   admin UI. *Time-based permissions are supported in the database but not by the UI.**

 ### Ports
-Configuration for the ports used by the system. *The default configuration includes 2 ports between `"Admin"` and `"Compatibility"`.
-Up to 2 more services are planned.*
+Configuration for the ports used by the system.
 * `Combined (Integer)` - Port used by the service that runs everything together.
   This is only intended for systems where connecting directly to the server is required, or for local testing.
 * `User (Integer)` - Port used by the service for registering and fetching users.
 * `Swipe (Integer)` - Port used by the service for registering user visits.
 * `Admin (Integer)` - Port used for the admin UI service.
+* `Print (Integer)` - Port used for the print service.
 * `Compatibility (Integer)` - Port used for the service with legacy endpoints for legacy applications at The Construct @ RIT. **The API for this service is not documented and is deprecated.
 It will be removed in the future.**